jimsheldon/katacoda-test/jimsheldon-test/step3.md

 For more information writing filters, see
 [Writing Filters](https://elastalert.readthedocs.io/en/latest/recipes/writing_filters.html#writingfilters).

-In this example, each document has the field `host: elasticsearch`, so we can write our alert based on that.
+In this example, each heartbeat document has the field `host: elasticsearch`, so we can write our alert based on that.

 ```
 alert: